zuozhenggh/learning-library/oci-library/oci-hol/oci-java-app/sealed-class/sealed-class.md

 # Sealed Classes

-## Overview
+## Introduction

-In this 10-minutes lab, you will get some hands-on experiences with _Sealed Classes_ (JEP 360), a preview feature of JDK 15.
+In this lab, you will get some hands-on experiences with _Sealed Classes_ (JEP 360), a preview feature of JDK 15.
 Sealed classes and interfaces restrict which other classes or interfaces may extend or implement them.

 💡 Despite its name, the *Sealed Classes* feature applies to both **classes** and **interfaces**.

+Estimated Lab Time: 10 minutes

+### Objectives
+- Explore Sealed Classes

 ## Restricted Class Hierarchies

 In Java, a class hierarchy enables the reuse of code via inheritance: The methods of a superclass can be inherited (and thus reused) by many subclasses.
 However, the purpose of a class hierarchy is not always to reuse code.
 Sometimes, its purpose is to model the various possibilities that exist in a domain, such as the kinds of shapes supported by a graphics library or the kinds of loans supported by a financial application.
 When the class hierarchy is used in this way, restricting the set of subclasses can streamline the modeling, that is what Sealed Classes enable.